-The results of this report may not be appropriate for accounting purposes or any other purposes not listed above.
+The results of this report may be used for accounting purposes subject to the approval of the Board, but may not be appropriate for any other purposes not listed above.

-The next required valuation will be the actuarial valuation as at July 1, 2024.
+The next required valuation to be filed with the regulatory authorities will be the actuarial valuation as at January 1, 2025.